vxcall/MiraDump/README.md

 Leave a **:star:star** if you find this helpful :)

 **GameOffsetDumper** is a tool that finds offsets of various games by pattern scanning the entire module according to the signature you specify.
 This is a substitute for hazedumper not gonna lie, but this tool adopted toml file instead of json for config file.
+And since you can specify the export directory, you can directory update your offset header which I think is really useful.

 Basically this would help game hackers yet sadly if you guys don't know how to reverse games and stuff, this is gonna be a trash for you.
 However, I'll be always ok to answer whatever you would ask, so create issue if you're wondering something.